Research consistently shows that people want their professional advisors to ask them about charitable giving. And sooner rather than later.

 “The big question is: how do we help change that?” he asked.
 “What’s our role in helping change that for the betterment of our society?
 And I think [advisors] play an important role in that, just in having the conversation…”

-Community foundations, like the New Hampshire Charitable Foundation, are increasingly offering “individually-managed funds” where a person can give assets into a charitable fund held at the Foundation, but which remains under the investment management of their existing advisor.
+Community foundations, like the New Hampshire Charitable Foundation, are increasingly offering an advisor-managed investment option (formerly called individually managed fund) where a person can give assets into a charitable fund held at the Foundation, but which remains under the investment management of their existing advisor.
 This, Kinder said, should make the charitable giving conversation even easier for advisors to have with their clients.

 He would also like to see more collaboration among all the different advisors working with an individual or family.